 Conducted criminal and civil lawsuit, drew up legal document and advised clients as to legal rights.

-Most lawyers list "litigation," "law firm," and "legal issues" as skills on their resumes.
-We go into more details on the most important lawyer responsibilities here:
+Most lawyers use their skills in "litigation," "law firm," and "legal issues" to do their jobs.
+You can find more detail on essential lawyer responsibilities here:

-• A thorough review of lots of resumes revealed to us that "research skills" is important to completing lawyer responsibilities.
-This resume example shows just one way lawyers use this skill: "lawyers need to be able to find those laws and regulations which apply to a specific matter, in order to provide the appropriate legal advice for their clients."
+Research skills.
+A big part of what lawyers do relies on "research skills."
+You can see how essential it is to lawyer responsibilities because "lawyers need to find laws and regulations that apply to a specific matter in order to provide appropriate legal advice for their clients."
 Here's an example of how this skill is used from a resume that represents typical lawyer tasks: "prepared cases for litigation by performing legal research and gathering necessary legal documentation. "

-The three companies that hire the most prestigious lawyers are:
+The three companies that hire the most lawyers are:

-Build a professional Lawyer resume in minutes.
-Browse through our resume examples to identify the best way to word your resume.
-Then choose from 10+ resume templates to create your Lawyer resume.
+Build a professional lawyer resume in minutes.
+Our AI resume writing assistant will guide you through every step of the process, and you can choose from 10+ resume templates to create your lawyer resume.

 Lawyer Resume